tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

-queer when we get into the head of don hagerty adrian's boyfriend and the author lets the reader know him he's sympathetic he's smart and loving he also sees the town for what it is sees its evil clearly and wants to leave it though the characters in the book don't empathize with him for having his boyfriend killed in front of him the author does he shows the gay character as human in the midst of reagan america the world's best-selling author was sending a very blunt message stephen king thought gay people should be able to date and hold hands and live their lives stephen king did not think gay people should be tortured or killed he thought that those who would torture or kill gay people were in the service of evil as were those who would tolerate it or look away the victims of homophobia did not deserve
+queer when we get into the head of don hagerty adrian's boyfriend and the author lets the reader know him he's sympathetic he's smart and loving he also sees the town for what it is sees its evil clearly and wants to leave it though the characters in the book don't empathize with him for having his boyfriend killed in front of him the author does he shows the gay character as human in the midst of Reagan america the world's best-selling author was sending a very blunt message stephen king thought gay people should be able to date and hold hands and live their lives stephen king did not think gay people should be tortured or killed he thought that those who would torture or kill gay people were in the service of evil as were those who would tolerate it or look away the victims of homophobia did not deserve